tweag/python-monorepo-example/content/blog/2022-08-04-tweag-and-nix-future.md

 The way to get there is to strengthen Nix's core as much as possible.
 Instead of getting lost in many exciting things that Nix _could_ do, we take a pragmatic approach in ensuring that the core functionality of Nix works well, and is available to everyone.

 In particular, we'd like to focus on making Nix a great developer tool.
-We think that requires Nix to,
+We think that requires Nix to:

 - solve people's problems,
 - work reliably everywhere,